Darrin Bell: Personal life

+Child pornography investigation and arrest

+On January 15, 2025, Bell was arrested by the Sacramento County Sheriff's Office under suspicion of having possessed child pornography, according to Internet Crimes Against Children detectives tipped off by the National Center for Missing and Exploited Children.
+In a search of Bell's home, investigators stated that they found 134 videos of child pornography linked to an account owned and controlled by Bell, some of which was computer generated.

+After his arrest, Bell's Candorville strip was suspended by The Washington Post and other outlets.
+Bell was also suspended from Counterpoint Media's daily newsletter.

 Awards

 Bell was given the 2019 Pulitzer Prize for Editorial Cartooning.
 In addition to the awards listed below, Bell's work won several California Intercollegiate Press Association awards and an SPJ Mark of Excellence Award, and he was a two-time runner-up for the Charles M. Schulz Award, as well as a runner-up for the Locher Award.